cmhamel/automesh/book/introduction.md

 # Introduction

-`Automesh` is an automatic mesh generation tool that converts a segmentation into a hexahedral finite element mesh.
+`automesh` is an automatic mesh generation tool that converts a segmentation into a hexahedral finite element mesh.

 ## Segmentation